M&A helps European shares sail through Russian jitters

 By Blaise Robinson and Francesco Canepa

-PARIS/LONDON, April 28 European stocks ended slightly higher on Monday as merger and acquisition moves in pharmaceuticals and strong results from Germany's Bayer outweighed anxiety over new Western sanctions against Russia.
+PARIS/LONDON, April 28 European stocks rose in choppy trading on Monday as merger and acquisition moves in the pharmaceuticals sector and strong results from Germany's Bayer outweighed jitters triggered by new western sanctions against Russia.

 "Thanks to central banks' massive (provision of) liquidity, a lot of companies are now looking for takeover targets across the board, which is very positive for the market," said Lionel Jardin, head of institutional sales at Assya Capital in Paris.

-Alstom shares were still suspended on Monday but shares in Bouygues, which has a 29 percent stake in Alstom, rose 2 percent in brisk volumes.
+Alstom shares were still suspended on Monday but shares in Bouygues, which has a 29 percent stake in Alstom, were up 2.4 percent in brisk volumes.

-The indexes briefly pared gains early in the afternoon as the United States slapped sanctions on seven Russian government officials and 17 companies.
+The index briefly turned flat early in the afternoon as the United States slapped sanctions on seven Russian government officials and 17 companies.
 The European Union was also said to have agreed on further asset freezes and visa bans.

 Individuals on the U.S. sanctions list include Igor Sechin, head of Russia's major oil company Rosneft, in which British oil major BP owns a 19.75 percent stake.
 BP, whose shares fell 1 percent, said it intends to keep the stake.